pfargot/therosterAI-site/FINAL-STATUS-REPORT.md

 ## 🎉 Conclusion

-**The Roster.AI MVP is fully functional and ready for public launch!**
+**The Roster.AI MVP is fully functional and ready for public demonstration!**

 All core features are working:
 - ✅ User registration and authentication